 - The maximum back end debt to income ratio allowed would be $2,150 multiplied by 56.9% or $1,223.50

 - Again, the housing expenses includes principal, interest, taxes, and insurance

 - Part of the housing front end debt to income ratios included the FHA annual mortgage insurance premium which is 0.85% of the FHA Loan Balance divided by 12

 That yields the monthly FHA mortgage insurance premium

 The back end debt to income ratio is the housing expenses plus all other minimum monthly debts that report on the borrower’s credit report.

 How Mortgage Underwriters Calculate Income

-Massimo Ressa NMLS 227855 is a guest writer for Gustan Cho Associates Mortgage & Real Estate Information Resource Center.
-Massimo Ressa is the branch manager and in charge of The Massimo Ressa Team at Finance of America.
-Massimo brings over a decade of mortgage experience and has a national reputation of getting loans done where others cannot due to lender overlays.
-Massimo has stellar five star reviews on Yelp and Zillow and is a national featured writer on many mortgage and real estate websites.
-Massimo can be contacted at [email protected]allendingnetwork.com.
+Tammy Trainor is the Chief Operating Officer at Capital Lending Network, Inc. Tammy is also an associate contributing editor for Gustan Cho Associates.
+Tammy Trainor is also the branch manager of the Tammy Trainor Team at Capital Lending Network, Inc. in Redding, California.
+Tammy Trainor brings over a decade of mortgage experience and has a national reputation of getting loans done where others cannot due to lender overlays.
+Tammy has stellar five-star reviews on Yelp and Zillow and is a national featured writer on many mortgages and real estate websites.
+Tammy Trainor can be contacted at [email protected]allendingnetwork.com.